Quantum critical theories in a periodic potential: strange metallic thermoelectric and magnetotransport: Introduction

 Due to its quantum critical-like physics at charge neutrality, graphene is in fact an ``almost strange metal'' \cite{sachdevQuantumCriticalityBlack2009,mullerGrapheneNearlyPerfect2009}.
-Our findings are particularly relevant in light of the notion that the phenomenology of the strange metal phase in high-$T_c$ cuprate superconductors is also described by such quantum critical physics in the presence of a 2D lattice \cite{zaanen_holographic_2015,hartnoll_holographic_2018}.
+Our findings are particularly relevant for the truly strange metal phase in high-$T_c$ cuprate superconductors in light of the hypothesis that its phenomenology is described by such quantum critical physics in the presence of a 2D lattice; see e.g., \cite{zaanen_holographic_2015,hartnoll_holographic_2018} for a review.
 This was recently exemplified by computations in a 2D Yukawa-SYK model, which has a holographic dual.
-This model reproduces the the observed linear-in-$T$-DC conductivity, an AC conductivity with apparent $\omega^{-2/3}$-mid-IR scaling, $T\ln T$ specific heat, Homes' law relating the $T=0$ superfluid density to $T_c\sigma_{DC}(T_c)$, and broad ARPES width from marginal-Fermi-liquid self-energies $\Sigma(\omega) \sim \omega\ln\omega$ \cite{li_strange_2024}.
+This model reproduces the the observed linear-in-$T$ DC conductivity, an AC conductivity with apparent $\omega^{-2/3}$ mid-IR scaling, $T\ln T$ specific heat, Homes' law relating the $T=0$ superfluid density to $T_c\sigma_{DC}(T_c)$, and broad ARPES width from marginal Fermi liquid self-energies $\Sigma(\omega) \sim \omega\ln\omega$ \cite{li_strange_2024}.
 The presence of translational symmetry breaking --- in \cite{li_strange_2024} mainly through disorder in addition to the lattice --- is paramount in order to obtain finite and properly scaling transport properties.
-However, one important phenomenological observation is hitherto unexplained: the magneto-transport.
-No models as of yet are able to convincingly explain the observed Hall angle scaling $\frac{\sigma_{xx}}{\sigma_{xy}}\sim T^2$.
+However, one important phenomenological observation is hitherto unexplained: the magnetotransport.
+No models as of yet are able to convincingly explain the observed Hall angle scaling ${\frac{\sigma_{xx}}{\sigma_{xy}}\sim T^2}$.
 In systems dominated by a single momentum relaxation rate, this rate determines both the Hall angle and DC resistivity and these must scale the same way with temperature.
 Anderson already pointed out that to explain this observed difference in the cuprate strange metal one needs a second relaxation rate, which is not trivial \cite{andersonHallEffectTwodimensional1991a}.
-As one of us has recently shown \cite{chagnet_natural_2024}, by extending Anderson's earlier arguments to a full hydrodynamic analysis, this requires a system where momentum relaxation through lattice Umklapp or disorder is not the single parametrically small relaxation rate, independently of whether the microscopics is strongly or weakly coupled.
+As one of us has recently shown \cite{chagnet_natural_2024}, extending Anderson's earlier arguments to a full hydrodynamic analysis requires a system in which momentum relaxation through lattice Umklapp or disorder is \emph{not} the only parametrically small relaxation rate, independently of whether the microscopics is strongly or weakly coupled.
+An important ingredient in reaching this conclusion is the AC response, in addition to the DC response.
+While analyses based solely on DC transport have been remarkably successful in describing strange metals \cite{amorettiHydrodynamicalDescriptionMagnetotransport2020,blakeQuantumCriticalTransport2015}, such theories typically rely on a separation of mechanisms: the longitudinal DC resistivity is assumed to be of quantum critical origin, whereas the Hall conductivity is not.
+This effectively corresponds to scenarios in which the system behaves as if it were charge neutral, or exhibits strong translational symmetry breaking for longitudinal transport but weak symmetry breaking at finite charge density for Hall transport.
+This picture is prima facie in tension with measurements of the AC longitudinal optical conductivity, which display a clear Drude peak at low temperatures.
+The search for systems that exhibits both Drude-like AC optical conductivity and anomalous Hall transport therefore motivates our study of systems in the extreme limit of strong translational symmetry breaking.

 Experiments on certain cuprates (and pnictides) also reveal a longitudinal magnetoresistance on the form \cite{hayes_scaling_2016,ayres_incoherent_2021,giraldo-gallo_scale-invariant_2018}